Topological equivariant coarse K-homology: Introduction

 But note that the method of the proof in \cite{skandalis_tu_yu} {is} specific to equivariant topological $K$-theory with coefficients in a $C^{*}$-algebra, while the results from \cite{desc} apply to a variety of other functors on the orbit category which are not related with topological $K$-theory at all. \hB \end{rem}

 We now describe the structure of the present paper in some detail.
-The input data for our construction is a $C^{*}$-category with $G$-action $\tilde \bC$ and an invariant ideal $\tilde \bK$.
-In Section~\ref{rgijotgweregwrgrgwrg} we associate to every $G$-set $X$ a $C^{*}$-category $\bC^{G}(X)$ of $X$-controlled $G$-objects in $\bC$.
-If $X$ has the structure of a $G$-bornological coarse space, then in Section \ref{fiughiufvfdcasdcscdscca} we use the additional structures on $X$ and the choice of $\tilde \bK$ in order to define smallness conditions on the objects of $\bC^{G}(X)$ and control conditions on the morphisms.
+The input data for our construction is a $C^{*}$-category with $G$-action $\bC$.
+In Section~\ref{rgijotgweregwrgrgwrg} we associate to every $G$-set $X$ a $C^{*}$-category ${(\bM\bC)}^{G}(X)$ of $X$-controlled $G$-objects in the multiplier category $\bM\bC$ of $\bC$.
+If $X$ has the structure of a $G$-bornological coarse space, then in Section \ref{fiughiufvfdcasdcscdscca} we use the additional structures on $X$ in order to define smallness conditions on the objects of ${(\bM\bC)}^{G}(X)$ and control conditions on the morphisms.
 As a result we obtain versions of Roe categories $\bar \bC^{G,\mathrm{ctr}}_{?}(X)$.
 In Section \ref{eriugheriuvfvfvfvfvsvfvfdvsfs} we show the basic properties of the functors $X\mapsto \bar \bC^{G,\mathrm{ctr}}_{?}(X)$ which go into the verification of the axioms of a coarse homology theory later.
-In Sections \ref{qergiuhquifewdqewdewdqwedqewd} and \ref{ewtiguhiufhriuewdwedqwdewd} we define and justify our four versions of coarse homology theories listed in \eqref{qefefewfefqff}.
+In Sections \ref{qergiuhquifewdqewdewdqwedqewd} and \ref{ewtiguhiufhriuewdwedqwdewd} we define our four versions of coarse homology theories listed in \eqref{qefefewfefqff} and show that they have the required properties.
 In Section \ref{qwrgioeqrgefefvsfvfdvfds} we calculate the values of these functors on certain $G$-bornological spaces.
 These calculations are relevant for identifying the corresponding functors $M$ on $G\Orb$ defined via \eqref{wefweqfqwfqwefqff}.
-The Sections \ref{qeriughqifqwcqeqc} and \ref{3qrgiuhiurlferfvrefvfs} prepare the proof of Theorem \ref{wergiojerfqerwfqwefwefewfqef} in Section \ref{sec_CPfunctors} by showing that $K\bC\cX^{G}_{c}$ admit transfers (an additional structure) and is strongly additive (an additional property).
+The Sections \ref{qeriughqifqwcqeqc} and \ref{3qrgiuhiurlferfvrefvfs} prepare the proof of Theorem \ref{wergiojerfqerwfqwefwefewfqef} in Section \ref{sec_CPfunctors} by showing that $\Kcat\bC\cX^{G}_{c}$ admit transfers (an additional structure) and is strongly additive (an additional property).
 The Section \ref{eoigjortwgwegergwegreg} is of independent interest since it relates equivariant coarse homology theories for different groups via transfer and induction.
 The results of {that} section will be used in \cite{bl}.

 {\em Acknowledgement: U.B.\ was supported by the SFB 1085 (Higher Invariants) funded by the Deutsche Forschungsgemeinschaft (DFG).}